Halke1986/starsector-ai-tweaks/README.md

   is above 80; vanilla AI does that to avoid "wasting" recharges
 * phased ships are targeted only by beams and PD weapons, but only if the weapon is not ammo- or burst-based
 * non-PD weapons attack fighters only when there are no bigger hulls in range
-* shield hits are corretly predicted even for modular ships like stations, improving behavior of weapons that are supposed to attack shields only, or avoid shields
+* shield hits are correctly predicted even for modular ships like stations, improving behavior of weapons that are supposed to attack shields only, or avoid shields

 ### Fleet Cohesion AI ###